kredar/kredar.github.io/_posts/2023-09-03-AI-primer-for-pm.md

 > **Generative AI (GenAI):** Deep learning models capable of generating new data or content like images, music, video, or text.
 > **Artificial General Intelligence (AGI):** The ultimate goal in the AI spectrum—a fully autonomous system capable of human-level intelligence across various tasks, without requiring specialized programming.

-# History and overview of AI fields
+# Exploring the History and Diverse Fields of AI

 Now that we've established a common understanding of key terms let's dive into the history of Artificial Intelligence (AI).
 The idea of creating artificial beings with human-like capabilities has ancient roots, featuring prominently in myths and legends like the Golem in Biblical stories or automatons in ancient mythology.